20 Amazon products our readers couldn't get enough of in October | CNN Underscored

 Save time and kitchen drawer space with Oxo's 3-in-1 tool, which you can use to cut an avocado in half, remove the pit and slice up the fruit.

-This ultra-popular lip mask includes ingredients like coconoil oil, shea butter and vitamin C to nourish your pout while you sleep.
+This ultra-popular lip mask includes ingredients like coconut oil, shea butter and vitamin C to nourish your pout while you sleep.

 Apple added some exciting additions to the AirPods Pro with this release, including active noise cancellation.
 (Already have AirPods and wondering if it's worth the upgrade?
 We've got a full breakdown of the differences between models for you below.)